-The Commissioner also runs a Police Property Act Fund.
+The Commissioner also runs the Police Property Act Fund.
 This fund gives voluntary and community organisations that are working to make a difference in their neighbourhoods the opportunity to apply for a one-off grant of up to £5,000.

 These grants all go towards projects that reduce crime and anti-social behaviour, support victims or reduce reoffending and are in line with the Commissioner's Priorities.